AbisheakMuralikrishnan/Parking_lot_detection/README.md

 - Selecting the parking slot coordinates from the captured image.

-- Running the `final_slot_detection.ipynb` notebook to detect empty slots in real-time videos and displaying the total number of empty slots in the parking area.
+- Running the `main.ipynb` notebook to detect empty slots in real-time videos and displaying the total number of empty slots in the parking area.